 Regenerate the multibody equations with the same options as previously.

 Edit the user_DrivenJoints function to remove the imposed trajectory of the crank.
 You can delete or comment the part which imposes the trajectory of the crank.

-Imposing the trajectory of an independent or dependant joint will lead to inconsistent results.
+Imposing the trajectory of an independent or dependent joint will lead to inconsistent results.